ishtian-revee/DataShelf/README.md

 # DataShelf

-A Data-commerce Site is same as an e-commerce site.
+DataShelf is a data-commerce site which is same as an e-commerce site.
 The only difference is that instead of buying and selling physical products it deals with buying and selling of datasets, trained data and other data related to predictive modelling, analytics competitions and data mining.
 This is a platform for data scientists, machine learning engineers and data miners where